 This course is designed to provide students with knowledge and research skills beyond qualitative and survey research methods and uses the lab to determine causation between political variables.
 Political experiments in the lab give the students a new research methodology that has relevance in deconstructing political reality in particular and reality in general.
-The administration of pretest, random assignment of participants to an experimental group and control group, the administration of the intervention to the experimental group and not the control group, and a post-test to determine causal relationship between the independent and dependent variables in the experimental group must be related to the intervention.
+The administration of pretest, random assignment of participants to an experimental group and control group, the administration of the intervention to the experimental group and not the control group, and a post-test to determine causal relationship between the independent and dependent variables in the experimental condition, will allow students to determine that any change in the experimental group must be related to the intervention.
 This experimental political research method will enhance the research skills and marketability of the student in a wide range of professional areas.